bdwenxi/file2md5/README.md

 # file2md5

-file2md5 is a browser-side library based on SparkMD5, which supports typescript friendly
+file2md5 is a browser-side library based on SparkMD5, which supports typescript friendly.